synic/dockerman/README.md

 Available commands:

-  bash                   Bash shell on the web container. dbshell                Execute a database shell. manage                 Run a django management command. reset-container        Reset a container. shell                  Open a django shell on the web container. start                  Start all services. stop                   Stop all services.
+  bash                   Bash shell on the web container dbshell                Execute a database shell manage                 Run a django management command reset-container        Reset a container shell                  Open a django shell on the web container start                  Start all services stop                   Stop all services
 ```

 ## Docker support